VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Remarks
 * 5/8 stocks won
 * Both FB and TSLA experienced 7+ loss losing streaks
-* FB got luck and recovered the loss.
+* FB got lucky and recovered the loss.
 TSLA didn't and ended up majorly down.
 * A couple things are becoming apparent:
   * As losses stack up, the max loss naturally increases.
     * This makes future wins harder and harder.
-    * As rewarding as it is to see losses recovered, I don't think StockBot should max losses.
+    * As rewarding as it is to see losses recovered, I don't think StockBot should chase max losses.
     * Instead it can chase the average of all losses in the losing streak so that it's not chasing ever-increasing losses
   * At some point you may want to entirely disallow quantity multipliers that